-Search engines use product descriptions just like any other content on your site.
-They contain vital information about your product page and what keywords to rank it for.
+Search engines treat product descriptions like any other content on your site.
+These descriptions provide what keywords to rank products for in SERPs.

 2. Optimize Page Titles

-Page titles should be descriptive enough to tell both searchers and search engines what your page is about.
-For most eCommerce sites, you’ll have category pages and product pages.
+Page titles tell shoppers and search engines what your page is about.
+Most eCommerce stores have several kinds of pages, like category and product pages.

-You can optimize category pages to rank for a broad term and use product pages to rank for specific terms.
-For example, a category could be “Handbags and Wallets,” with product pages indicating the specific model of bag (“Sequined Fanny Pack”).
+You can optimize category pages for broad terms and product pages for specific terms.
+For example, Storiarts has a category called “gloves.”
+Its product pages are for “subcategories” for individual products like “Dracula Writing Gloves.”

 3. Enable Breadcrumbs

-Breadcrumb links appear along the top of product pages and help visitors move back to previous category or landing pages easily.
+Breadcrumbs are at the tops of pages and help visitors return to previous pages.
 They show visitors where they are and where they’ve been.

-Breadcrumbs are not only helpful for visitors but are also used by Google to determine how your site is structured and appear in search results.
+Breadcrumbs are helpful for visitors and used by Google to determine site structure.
+It also affects how you appear in search results.

-We’ll talk more about the Yoast SEO plugin in our best SEO plugins section below.
+We’ll talk more about AIOSEO when discussing WooCommerce SEO plugin options below.

 4. Make Site Navigation Simple

-Clean and simple site navigation can have a big impact on your bounce rates and time spent on site.
-If visitors are spending more time on your site, your site is likely to rank higher in search results.
+Clean and straightforward site navigation can impact bounce rates and time spent on site.
+The more time visitors spend on your site, the higher your site can rank.

-You can improve your site’s navigation by keeping your main navigation easy to follow.
-Google will crawl every page on your site, but visitors definitely won’t.
+Keep your main navigation easy to follow.
+Google will crawl every page, but visitors definitely won’t.

-If you’re not using permalinks with WooCommerce, your URLs will default to using product IDs: yourdomain.com/?product=111
+If you’re not using WooCommerce permalinks, URLs default to product IDs like example.com/?product=111

-Meta descriptions don’t actually help your SEO directly, but they can go a long way to improve your clickthrough rates.
-They show up under the title of a search results entry and describe the content.
-Meta descriptions give you another way to entice searchers to click.
+They show up under a search results entry title and describe the content.
+Meta descriptions are another way to entice searchers to click.

 7. Add Alt Text to Images